P-p-H-d/mlib/README.md

 ##### name_t name\_init(type *object)

-Return a shared pointer to 'object' with one user counter.
+Return a shared pointer to 'object' which owns 'object'.
-The shared pointer part of 'object' shall not have been initialized.
+The shared pointer part of 'object' shall not have been initialized, whereas other part of the object should be initialized.
-This function is not thread safe.

 ##### name_t name\_init\_set(name_t shared)

-Return a new shared pointer to the same object than the one pointed by 'shared', incrementing the user counter to it.
+Return a new shared pointer to the same object than the one pointed by 'shared', incrementing the ownership of the object.
 This function is thread safe.

 ##### void name\_init\_set2(name_t *ptr, name_t shared)

-Set '*ptr' to a new shared pointer to 'shared', incrementing the user counter to the object pointed by 'shared'.
+Set '*ptr' to a new shared pointer to 'shared', incrementing the ownership of the object referenced by 'shared'.
 This function is thread safe (providing the ptr address is local to a thread).

 ##### name_t name\_init\_new(void)

 Allocate a new object, initialize it and return an initialized shared pointer to it.
-This function is thread safe if the allocator and the initialize function is.

 The used allocation function is the ALLOC operator.
 In this case, it is assumed that the DEL operator has not been disabled.